BracketSpace/Notification/readme.txt

 When using SMTP it's nearly impossible to send more than a dozen emails at once due to timeouts.

+= Can I test my notifications before sending? =

+Yes, just activate the debug log in the DEBUGGING section of the plugin settings.
+All notifications will be catched into log visible only to you.

 == Screenshots ==

 1. Trigger edit screen